tty-pt/types/README.md

 # @tty-pt/types
 > Automatic fetching and displaying of data through declarative data types.

 This library is indended to facilitate displaying data on simple components by having a model of your data.

-With this model, a lot of things can be automated, like for example displaying data or maybe even getting automatic mock data (future feature) and also the fetching of the data (current feature).
-It has two React components we can use to display this "typed" data: A "Table" and a "List".
-A "Table" inspired in the interface of "material-table", with some changes.
-And a "List" is just like a list of cards or custom components.
-In fact you can use data fetched with a "MetaHandler" everywhere.
+It can save you A lot of coding in you application!

+With it, you can easily grab data from a "MetaHandler" from whatever sources, and use it anywhere with the same API (agnostic to how you fetch the data).

 # Installation
 ```sh